 (She'll even sing a song if asked nicely)

 "Hey Gloria, the weather today is good.
 You watched a bit too much TV yesterday, so why not take a short walk?"

 "Good afternoon, John.
 I've noticed you didn't touch your medicine box today.
 Please make sure you take your meds!"

 "Hello Mrs. Thomas.
 How are you today?
 I've got a great new recipe.
 If you want to hear it, please touch your microwave within the next five minutes."

-"Before using TouchCare, 50% of participants reported PHQ-9 ‘Mild Depression’ and the average depression score was 4.8.
-After using TouchCare, those number reduced to 29% and 2.2 respectively.
+"Before using TouchCare, 50% of participants reported PHQ-9 ‘Mild Depression’, and the average depression score in the whole cohort was 4.8.
+After using TouchCare, those numbers reduced to 29% and 2.2 respectively.
 EQ5D and EQ-VAS quality of life scores improved significantly, too."

 Kwon Yu-Jin, M.D. , Assistant Clinical Professor, Yonsei Severance Hospital, South Korea.